How to Ask for a Mental Health Day, According to Experts

 Let’s be honest: It can be nerve-racking to ask for a mental health day off from work.
-While you know your own limitations and are aware of when you need to log off, it can still be scary to address your needs to a superior who may not completely understand the story of what’s going on.
+While you know your own limitations and are aware of when you need to log off, it can still be scary to address your needs to a superior who may not completely understand the story of what’s going on with your mental health.

-The truth is, that shouldn’t stop you for taking a mental health day.
+The truth is, that shouldn’t stop you from taking a mental health day.

-While your work crew might not fully understand why you need to take time off from work, licensed mental health counselor Diane Brennan says it’s important to take a mental health day when you know you need it.
-“There are times when we all need to step away from our work because we are feeling high levels of stress, anxious, overwhelmed, sleep deprived, confused and low motivation.
+While your co-workers might not fully understand why you need to take time off from work, licensed mental health counselor Diane Brennan says it’s important to take a mental health day when you know you need it.
+“There are times when we all need to step away from our work because we are feeling high levels of stress, anxious, overwhelmed, sleep-deprived, confused, and low motivation.
 When we step away from our work, it provides an opportunity to regain our footing, center ourselves and recharge our energy,” Brennan tells HelloGiggles.

 But even though most of us are aware that it’s important to take a mental health day, some of us are afraid to put in the request because, unfortunately, there’s still a stigma around mental health in the U.S. “[This stigma] connotes weakness to say you need a mental break whereas if you get physically sick, that is a legitimate request,” says career coach and human-behavior expert, Beverly Flaxington.
 “Also, an employee [may not want] their boss or superiors to be worried and watching them for a ‘breakdown.’
 [Addressing one’s mental health] could potentially shine an unwanted light on the employee’s activities.”